 Growing up in rural Newfoundland, in a family that seemed to be at home next to, in or on a pond, camping, hiking, and snowmobiling it seems logical that Tracy ended up as an environmental educator.
 Her dad, an avid outdoorsman, taught Tracy about the importance of our natural world, our place in it and our need to respect nature.
 Tracy took that respect and a natural curiosity about the living world to Memorial University where she completed a B.Sc and a B.Ed (Intermediate/Secondary).
 After falling in love with her best friend and settling down in Mt.
 Pearl she was drawn to the informal education setting of a non-profit organization… and never looked back.
 Her love of teaching, science and our natural world led her to The Fluvarium and for the past 10 years, she says she “is once again feeling at home next to, in or on a pond”.

-Karina was born in Halifax, Nova Scotia, but moved to Newfoundland in 2011, where she found her home.
-She is a graduate from the College of the North Atlantic where she studied Records and Information Management, but she only uses this skill set for her day job!
+Karina was born in Halifax, Nova Scotia, but moved to Newfoundland in 2011 to both pursue an education and to follow her sisters, both of whom had already moved here and loved it.
+Unlike any other province she had lived in before, Karina fell in love with all the incredible adventuring spots that Newfoundland had to offer, and so she decided to stay permanently, her dream being to explore every nook and cranny of Newfoundland and to some day hike Gros Morne.
+Karina is a graduate from the College of the North Atlantic where she studied Records and Information Management, but she only uses this skill set for her day job!
 In the dark of night, Karina studies psychology and sociology at Memorial University where her ever-burning passion for true crime really comes to life.
-When not working or studying, you can find Karina cuddling with with her cats, trying new recipes and sewing experiments, and when the weather cooperates, she enjoys hiking and travelling across the province to see what Newfoundland has to offer.
-Her favourite part of working at The Fluvarium is being able to work with a close-knit team on a variety of projects that she wouldn’t otherwise get the opportunity to work on elsewhere as an Administrative Assistant.
+When not working or studying, you can find Karina cuddling with her cats, trying new recipes and sewing experiments, and when the weather cooperates, you’ll find her outside adventuring, hiking, and finding new things to love about Newfoundland, the province with seemingly endless places to explore.

 Stephanie studied at University of Guelph and is currently a Sales Supervisor at Stingray Media.
 She enjoys working with clients and being able to help them target the right audience with the right message to promote their business so they get results.
 She is a leader in the community and volunteers as often as she can.
 Stephanie spends her time with her family enjoying outdoor activities.